arshinsikka/ip/docs/README.md

 ---

 Usage Commands
 Adding a ToDo Task
 Command: todo <task>

 Example: todo Buy groceries
 What it does: Adds a simple ToDo task to your task list.
 Adding a Deadline
 Command: deadline <task> /by <YYYY-MM-DD>

 Example: deadline Submit report /by 2025-02-28
 What it does: Adds a task that must be done before a specific date.
 Adding an Event
 Command: event <task> /from <YYYY-MM-DD> /to <YYYY-MM-DD>
-Example: event Team meeting /from 2025-03-01 /to 2025-03-05

-What it does: Adds a task that spans a specific start and end date.
+Example: event Team meeting /from 2025-03-01 /to 2025-03-05 What it does: Adds a task that spans a specific start and end date.
 Listing All Tasks
 Command: list

 What it does: Displays all tasks in your list, showing their status (done/not done) and type (ToDo, Deadline, or Event).
 Marking a Task as Done
 Command: mark <task_number>

 Example: mark 2
-What it does:

-Marks the specified task as done.
+What it does: Marks the specified task as done.
 Unmarking a Task
 Command: unmark <task_number>

-Example:unmark 2
+Example: unmark 2
 What it does: Marks the specified task as not done.
 Deleting a Task
 Command: delete <task_number>

 Example: delete 3
 What it does: Removes the specified task from your list.
 Exiting the Program
 Command: bye

 What it does: Exits the chatbot.
 Viewing Help
 Command: help

 What it does: Shows usage instructions and a summary of all available commands.

-Tips:
+Tips
 Use one command at a time.
 Make sure dates follow the YYYY-MM-DD format.
 Task numbers refer to their position in the displayed list.
 If you see formatting issues, try spacing out your parameters carefully.
 ---

 ## ❓ FAQ (Frequently Asked Questions)